 In order to allow for general identifiers to be used instead of only allowing OAuth, we typically need at least two of these APIs to be implemented by the external verifier:

-an API that issues unique tokens with a unique representation.
+an API that issues unique tokens when a user is logged in.

 an API that consumes these tokens and returns user information as well as when the token was issued.

-Typically any entity that fulfills an interface and provides signatures on unique ID strings and timestamp can be a verifier.
-This is extendable to most authentication schemes, including many implementations of the OAuth standard and OpenID Connect.
+Typically any entity that fulfills these two APIs and provides signatures on unique ID strings and timestamp can be a verifier.
+This is extendable to several authentication schemes, including existing authentication standards like OAuth Token flow and OpenID Connect.

-In order to prevent the possibility of a rogue node from front-running you by taking your token, spinning up a browser and pretending to be you and thereby stealing your key, we use a commitment scheme on our token similar to Bracha's Reliable Broadcast, to ensure that all nodes can be sure that most other nodes are aware of the commitment, before it is finally revealed.
+In order to prevent a rogue node, or the Torus servers, from front-running you by taking your token, impersonating your login, and thereby stealing your key, we use a commitment scheme on our token similar to Bracha's Reliable Broadcast, to ensure that all nodes can be sure that a threshold number of other nodes are aware of the commitment, before it is finally revealed.